The thick-thin decomposition and the bilipschitz classification of normal surface singularities: Introduction

 Let $(X,0)$ be the germ of a normal complex surface singularity.
 Given an embedding $(X,0)\subset (\C^n,0)$, the standard hermitian metric on $\C^n$ induces a metric on $X$ given by arc-length of curves in $X$ (the so-called ``inner metric'').
 Up to bilipschitz equivalence this metric is independent of the choice of embedding in affine space.

 It is well known that for all sufficiently small $\epsilon>0$ the intersection of $X$ with the sphere $S_\epsilon\subset \C^n$ about $0$ of radius $\epsilon$ is transverse, and the germ $(X,0)$ is therefore ``topologically conical,'' i.e., homeomorphic to the cone on its link $X\cap S_\epsilon$ (in fact, this is true for any semi-algebraic germ).
-However, $(X,0)$ need not be ``metrically conical'' (bilipschitz equivalent to a standard metric cone), as was first shown in \cite{BF08}.
-In \cite{BFN1, BFN2, BFN4} it is shown that failure of metric conicalness is common, and in \cite{BFN4} it is also shown that bilipschitz geometry of a singularity may not be determined by its topology.
+However, $(X,0)$ need not be ``metrically conical'' (bilipschitz equivalent to a standard metric cone).
+The first example of a non-metrically-conical $(X,0)$ was given in \cite{BF08}, and the examples in \cite{BFN1, BFN2, BFN4} then suggested that failure of metric conicalness is common.
+In \cite{BFN4} it is also shown that bilipschitz geometry of a singularity may not be determined by its topology.

 In those papers the failure of metric conicalness and differences in bilipschitz geometry were determined by local obstructions: existence of topologically non-trivial subsets of the link of the singularity (``fast loops'' and ``separating sets'') whose size shrinks faster than linearly as one approaches the origin.